markstringer-dti/markstringer-dti.github.io/dti.md

 What's the precise nature of the hole?
 The hole is the gap between the dream of a project and the reality.
 The dream is a shiny idea that got funding based on its superficial, unthinking attractiveness.
 The reality is a partial realisation of that idea that is in the world and delivers value.

 It's like this.
-In order to get out of the hole - to the side that has a working product that provides value, you and your team need to solve the problems that you've identified with the dream.
-But when you start to identify the problems with the dream you make the people who came up with the dream and the people who are funding the dream scared and angry.
+You need to get out of the hole.
+You need to get to the other side.
+Thhe side that has a working product that provides value.
+And to that, you and your team need to solve the problems that you've identified with the dream.
+But when you start to identify the problems with the dream, you make the people who came up with the dream and the people who are funding the dream scared and angry.

 To get out of the hole, you need time, and resources, and a clear-eyed view of the problems that need to be solved to get out you of the hole.
 But all those things upset the people who came up with the dream.

 I'm a project manager, it's how I make my living.
 So, I want to be totally honest with myself.
 I'm going to spend a lot of time in holes.
 I'm writing a book for other project managers, I want to be totally honest with them as well.
-If they're going to do this for a living.
-Or if they've found themselves doing it right now, although they're swearing never again, I want them to admit to themselves that managing a project is deciding to jump into this hole.
+Maybe this is what they intent to do for living.
+Maybe now that they've found themselves managing a project, they are swearing  "Never again."
+But still, I want them to admit to themselves that managing a project is deciding to jump into this hole.

 What's the solution?
 Well, one solution is to never get in the hole, but set up a stall next to it.
 People who sell project management methodology training - they've set up a stand next to the hole.
 All manner of business coaches.
 They've also set up a stand next to the hole.
 You're getting paid to do stuff.
 It's a nice living.
 And you're not in the hole!

 But of course, if nobody is ever prepared to get in the hole, all of the stalls around it are out of business.
 Also, let's say that you're in the hole.
 Advice that you shouldn't have got in there, isn't exactly the most helpful kind of advice.

-A great, disreputable (he has a book which consists of his letters from open prison) advertising copywriter Gary Halbert tells a story that gives a clue to the answer.
+Gary Halbert is a fabled and slightly disreputable copywriter.
+The book of his that you can buy from Amazon was written when he was in federal prison for fraud.
+But he tells a great story.

-He talks about a "thought experiment" that he does with young budding copywriters when he teaches them the art of sales.
+Halbert talks about a "thought experiment" that he does with young budding copywriters when he teaches them the art of sales.
 He tells his students that they are going to open a hamburger stand, and they can have any single thing that they want to make their hamburger stand a success.
 He guarantees them, that his hamburger stand is going to be more successful than theirs.
 His students come up with all sorts of suggestions.
 Low prices.
 Artisanal bread.
 Vegan burgers.
 Kangaroo burgers.
 Kobe beef.

 Finally, Gary Halbert tells them what he wants for his burger stand.
 Something that will beat anything they have come up with.
 A hungry crowd.
 They might even eat the vegan burgers.